EnviroDIY/ModularSensors/README.md

 #### Functions for debugging sensors:

+To view any information about what your logger is doing you must add the statement ```#define STANDARD_SERIAL_OUTPUT xxxxx``` to the top of your sketch, where xxxxx is the name of a serial output (ie, Serial or USBSerial).
+This statement should be above any include statements in your sketch.

-- **checkForDebugMode(int buttonPin, Stream \*stream = &Serial)** - This stops everything and waits for up to two seconds for a button to be pressed to enter allow the user to enter "debug" mode.
+- **checkForDebugMode(int buttonPin)** - This stops everything and waits for up to two seconds for a button to be pressed to enter allow the user to enter "debug" mode.
 I suggest running this as the very last step of the setup function.
-- **debugMode(Stream \*stream = &Serial)** - This is a "debugging" mode for the sensors.
+- **debugMode()** - This is a "debugging" mode for the sensors.
 It prints out all of the sensor details every 5 seconds for 25 records worth of data.
-- Please see the section "[Notes on Arduino Streams and Software Serial](#SoftwareSerial)" for more information about what streams can be used along with this library.
+The printouts go to whichever serial port is given in the ```#define STANDARD_SERIAL_OUTPUT``` statement.

 ####  Convience functions to do it all:

 - **begin()** - Starts the logger.
 Must be in the setup function.
 - **log()** - Logs data, must be the entire content of the loop function.

-### <a name="Modem"></a>Functions within ModemSupport/TinyGSM:
+### <a name="Modem"></a>Functions within LoggerModem/TinyGSM:
-The "ModemSupport" bit of this library is essentially a wrapper for [TinyGSM](https://github.com/EnviroDIY/TinyGSM), to interface with the modem.
+The "LoggerModem" bit of this library is essentially a wrapper for [TinyGSM](https://github.com/EnviroDIY/TinyGSM), to interface with the modem.
 To make this work, _you must add one of these lines to the very top of your sketch_:

 ```cpp
 // Select your modem chip, comment out all of the others